-Zentangle is like doodling with purpose!
+Zentangle is like doodling with a purpose!
 These Chameleons are full of character and children can fill them in with different patterns and zentangle designs.
 We provide you with two different templates to make these stunning Chameleons!

-Begin to loo for areas that you want to separate for a pattern.
+Begin to look for areas that you want to separate for a pattern.
 Zentangle is all about sectioning out slices of your picture and then filling it with a pattern.
-I’m filling his belly with scale like circles and making room for a heart.
+I’m filling his belly with scale-like circles and making room for a heart.
 I’m making sure that my shape is completely filled with the pattern.

 Almost done!
 Don’t be afraid to leave white space, it will draw the viewers eye to that spot.
 I’m going to leave blank space around the chameleon’s eye.

 Cut out the chameleon very carefully and set asside for later.

 Use watercolors to creat a vivid background for your chameleon.
 Start with a sheet of watercolor paper.
 Use bright colors and a wet brush to create long horizontal strokes across the page.
 Overlap slightly to blend the colors.